DrDeathBubbles/Facebook_video/readme.md

 23. Start main with conference slug
 24. Setup WS18 bucket
 25. Make s3 bucket for ws18
+26. Change sqs message from facebook to youtube

 ## Done
 5. Strip out facebook functions which are no longer necessary